Belal-Abouraya/DSD-Final-Project/README.md

 ## Repository Contents

-This repository includes all the essential files for each component, along with comprehensive test benches that were used throughout the project for validation and verification.
+This repository includes all the essential files for each component, the constraint files for each FPGA, and comprehensive test benches used throughout the project for validation and verification.

 ## Demonstration